Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 1 – Crunchy Texture Means Fresh

-Humans have a tendency to crave crunchy foods because we perceive crunchy foods as being fresh.
+Humans tend to crave crunchy foods because we perceive crunchy foods as being fresh.Â

-Let’s take lettuce for example.
+Let’s take lettuce, for example.
 Can you recall biting into some crisp green lettuce you bought straight from the farmer’s market?

-Well, what if you let that lettuce sit in your refrigerator for a week?
+What if you let that lettuce sit in your refrigerator for a week?
 The lettuce would become more brown, stale and wilted.

 Crunchy foods have a crisper and crunchier texture.